ocaml/ocaml.org/data/problems/020_remove_nth_element.md

 ---
-title: Remove the K'th element from a list
+title: Remove the K'th Element From a List
 number: "20"
 difficulty: beginner
 tags: [ "list" ]